singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

 ## **Exercise 1.2: Binding to the Active Directory Domain**

 Machine creation and domain join operations are automated by Horizon Cloud Service.
 The domain bind operation must be performed on the pod before creating images and farms.
 You have several Active Directory domain configurations to choose from.
-For more information about these options, see _Getting Started with VMware Horizon Cloud Service on Microsoft Azure_(```https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/index.html```).
+For more information about these options, see [_Getting Started with VMware Horizon Cloud Service on Microsoft Azure_](https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/index.html).

 ### **Task 1: Get Started**